 FoodCorps offers you a unique and transformative service experience like no other; a supportive community and network that will continue to grow beyond your term of service; and the opportunity to improve the health of children in our country.

-As a FoodCorps service member, you will be eligible to receive the following:
+As an AmeriCorps service member with FoodCorps, you will be eligible to receive the following:

 - A $17,500 living allowance: This taxable stipend is paid on a bi-weekly basis.